Mercury13/utranslator/README.md

 ## Why?

 Most of Unicodia’s texts are wiki.
+So it is hard to edit them in marked-up format like XML.